857b/SLFun/doc/example_SLList.md

 After defining the functions we are interested in, we can compose them to obtain a closed program.
-We start by gathering the specification, implementation and correctness proof of the functions we want to include:
+We start by gathering the specifications, implementations and correctness proofs of the functions we want to include:

 ```coq